 Scholarly Commons Citation

 Glen, Patrick J., "Health Care and the Illegal Immigrant" (2012).
 Georgetown Law Faculty Publications and Other Works.
-Paper 785.
+785.